Note: The following information applies only to customers with Alert Logic® Cloud Insight Essentials™ entitlements.

 For more information about the difference between Cloud Insight Essentials and Cloud Insight, refer to the What is the difference between Cloud Insight and Cloud Insight Essentials? knowledge base article.
 While the steps remain largely the same, this article assumes a deployment without vulnerability scanning.

 Note: If you choose to deploy with vulnerability scanning, additional charges will be incurred.
-For more information about pricing, refer to the How does the pricing of Cloud Insight Essentials work? knowledge base article.

 Alert Logic provides a policy to create a role to allow Alert Logic permission to access your AWS account.